katerinamas/NLP-Greek-Language-Proficiency-Classification/README.md

    - **Training Accuracy**: 93%
    - The RNN model exhibited strong performance on the training set but suffered from overfitting, resulting in a lower test accuracy.
 The model struggled most with intermediate and advanced level distinctions.

+## Conclusions
+There were several misclassifications between Levels B and C. Models performed best at classifying Level A instances with high accuracy on both training and test sets.
+However, Levels B and C had lower accuracy and were often confused with each other.
+This is due to the nature of the proficiency levels: Level A (Basic User) is simpler and more distinct, while Levels B and C include more complex language features like advanced vocabulary and syntax.
+Greek’s complex morphology adds to this difficulty.
+Level B had the lowest accuracy, as it represents a less clearly defined intermediate level between beginner and advanced.

 ## Installation
 To set up this project for use or development, follow these steps: